"THE FUN OF INITIATION HAIRCUTS"

 Do NOT try this at home!!!
 It would likely violate most anti-hazing laws today.
 But back in the days before anti-hazing laws, haircut initiations could get pretty extreme.

 Of all the haircut hazing stories I’ve heard over the years, the single most humiliating account came many years ago from a fraternity brother of mine– a star lineman on the football team at a small eastern church college.
-It was a week before our own fraternity initiation was scheduled to begin, and we freshman pledges were bracing for the worst, fearing what was to come.
+It was a week before our own fraternity initiation was scheduled to begin, and we freshman pledges were speculating on what they were going to do to us.

 The story he recounted happened prior to the enactment of today's anti-hazing laws.-- back when initiations could get rather wild.
 Even after all these years, I remember it, because the shocking initiation story left me pretty stunned.